 There are different strains of hepatitis C virus, called hepatitis C genotypes.
 Although they can all cause liver damage, hepatitis C genotypes respond differently to various medications.
 Currently, scientists have identified seven distinct hepatitis C genotypes.
 Epclusa is approved for treating hepatitis C genotypes 1 to 6.

 Liver inflammation from hepatitis C can cause symptoms such as:

-Epclusa is approved to treat hepatitis C in adults as well as children who are at least age 6 years or weigh about 37.5 pounds (lb).
-That’s equal to 17 kilograms (kg).
-The drug is used to treat hepatitis C genotypes 1 to 6.
+Epclusa is approved to treat hepatitis C in adults as well as children who are at least 3 years old.
+The drug is used to treat all hepatitis C genotypes (1 to 6).